OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 #### On code duplication

 * Do not copy-paste source code.
-Reuse it in a  way that makes sense, re writing the neccessary parts.
+Reuse it in a  way that makes sense, rewriting the necessary parts.

 #### On importing libraries